owoshch/owoshch.github.io/_posts/2018-3-17-grammar_checker.md

 [Github repo](https://github.com/owoshch/english_determiners_checker)

 Determiners are strongly connected with the words around them.
-Thus, we decided to take a window classification model as a baseline.
+Thus, I decided to take a window classification model as a baseline.
 I took a model from the second assignment of [CS224d: Deep Learning for Natural Language Processing](http://cs224d.stanford.edu/), a precursor of [CS224n: Natural Language Processing with Deep Learning](http://web.stanford.edu/class/cs224n/syllabus.html)

 A brief overview of window models you can find in [CS224n Lecture 4, slide 17](http://web.stanford.edu/class/cs224n/lectures/lecture4.pdf).